Angela Borden | Sep 4, 2020

 Other situations where Cancel for Any Reason can help:

 It’s an optional benefit offered on certain (not all) trip protection plans that allow you to cancel your trip for any reason not otherwise covered.

 If you choose CFAR, you will pay an increased amount for your insurance.
-Most Cancel for Any Reason benefits can bump the cost of your trip insurance plan up by 40 or 50 percent.
+Based on our research, most Cancel for Any Reason benefits can bump the cost of your trip insurance plan up by 40 or 50 percent.
 Why?
-Because you’re now buying a plan with much wider coverage for
+Because you’re now buying a plan with much wider coverage for trip cancellation.

 How do I buy Cancel for Any Reason?

 You must select it when you buy your trip insurance.
 Unfortunately, it's not available in all states.
 When you use our quick quote, the benefit will be offered to you if it’s available in your state.
 Remember, you have to pay an additional amount for CFAR.